Frequently Asked Questions (FAQs)

 What are some of the restaurants we'll visit?

-Our tours feature a constantly changing roster of restaurants and bars, which may include: Hanuman, Phat Mango, Little Miss Korea, Aboriginal Bush Traders, Char, Moorish, Roma Bar, Speakers Corner, Wharf One, Pepperberry Restaurant at the Hilton, Snapper Rocks, Chow, Bannsang, and others.
+Our tours feature a constantly changing roster of award-winning and iconic restaurants for lunch or dinner, which may include any three of these: Hanuman, Phat Mango, Little Miss Korea, Ella by Minoli, Char, Moorish, Roma Bar, Urban Spice Pantry, Speaker’s Corner, PepperBerry Restaurant at the Hilton, Snapper Rocks, Chow, Bannsang, and more.

 What’s the walk like?